-- Questions should be set out in full, stating the name, time and date of the Scrutiny Committee a person wishes to speak at.
-The correspondence submitting the question should also include the full name and address of the individual, along with a contact telephone number. - 2.2 Citizens should submit their question to Democratic Services at least three working days before the meeting.
+- 2.1 Questions should be set out in full, stating the name, time and date of the Audit Committee a person wishes to speak at.
+The correspondence submitting the question should the should also include the full name and address of the individual person, along withincluding a contact telephone number, are entered on the correspondence submitting the question. - 2.2 Citizens should submit their question to Democratic Services at least three two working days before the meeting.
 The contact details are as follows: